 Technically feasible??
-Computational Resources?

 Summary and Outlook (cont') - 3.
-ISR effect is very important, and must be included to match the realistic experimental measurements. - 4.
+ISR effect is very important, and must be included to match the realistic experimental measurements. (relatively easier to manipulate?
+Much experience can be borrowed from LEP?) - 4.
 Finite Z0 width effect?
-How good is the narrow width approximation ?
-Tries mu mu H, q qbar H final states? - For e+ e- → H+γ (Harbor of new physics), the QCD correction at CEPC seems completely negligible at CEPC energy.
-But, maximum X section of 0.08 fb occurs at CEPC energy.
-Thanks for your attention!
+How good is the narrow width approximation ? - 5.
+For $e^+ e^- \rightarrow H^+\gamma$, the QCD correction at CEPC seems completely negligible.
+(Harbor of new physics) Thanks for your attention!